-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR FISCAL YEARS ENDED JUNE 30, 2016 AND 2015
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR FISCAL YEARS ENDED JUNE 30, 2017 AND 2016

-The following discussion of the Tri-City Mental Health Center ("Tri-City"), a Municipal Joint Powers Authority ("JPA") financial statements present a narrative overview and analysis of Tri-City's financial activities for the fiscal year ended June 30, 2016, along with comparative information for fiscal years ended 2015 and 2014.
+The following management's discussion and analysis of the Tri-City Mental Health Center ("Tri-City"), a Municipal Joint Powers Authority ("JPA") financial statements present a narrative overview and analysis of Tri-City's financial activities for the fiscal year ended June 30, 2017, along with comparative information for fiscal years ended 2016 and 2015.
 The information presented here should be read in conjunction with Tri-City's basic financial statements and other information furnished in this report.